At the heart of any great country inn is the Innkeeper. At the Lyme Inn, you’ll meet and get to know Innkeeper Jack Elliott.

 Jack and his family—wife Judy, a talented interior designer whose work graces many of the Inn’s rooms, and two daughters—have lived in Lyme for 20 years.
 Raising his daughters in Lyme has cemented the many friendships Jack maintains across generations.

 Jack is involved in myriad activities around Lyme, from tapping maple trees in the spring to cutting firewood with friends.
-He’s as likely to be seen on a pair of cross-country skis with a group of people in winter as he is riding his mountain bike or road bike on the stunning roads and trails that surround Lyme.
-Jack can sometimes be found working on an old tractor that he shares with friends, turning a wooden bowl in his woodshop, or rebuilding an antique MG car in his barn.
+He’s as likely to be seen on a pair of cross-country skis in winter as he is riding a bike on the stunning roads and trails that surround Lyme.
+Jack can sometimes be found working on an old tractor that he shares with friends, turning a wooden bowl in his woodshop, or rebuilding an antique MG in his barn.